 Important Note: This course was formerly HSWS 380.

-This course focuses on a few female saints from Central Italy that were active in the thirteenth and fourteenth century, a period rife with social changes and innovations.
-New powerful orders were founded and accepted by the Church.
-The papacy migrated to Avignon, in France, creating the setting for the future schism that divided Christianity.
-New images, artistic formats, and strategies of communication developed in order to satisfy the spiritual and/or political aims of the patrons.
+This course focuses on the stories and afterlives of female saints, focusing on those from Central Italy, who were active in the thirteenth, fourteenth, and fifteenth centuries, a period rife with social change and innovation.
+New powerful religious orders such as the Franciscans and Domenicans were founded and adopted into the Catholic Church.
+The papacy temporarily relocated from Rome to Avignon, France, giving rise to what is called the Western schism, a crisis of Catholic leadership.
+New images, artistic formats, and strategies of communication developed in this era to satisfy the spiritual and/or political aims of patrons.

 Further Readings – not mandatory

 $40.00 – Includes mandatory excursions: guided visits to Assisi